randrei12/myHomework/README.md

 # myHomework

-Old project unfinished, some features are buggy but it can be fixed very easily.
-I abandoned due the fact that I lost my motivation to contiune this project.
+Unfinished old project.
+Some features are buggy but they can be fixed easily.
+I abandoned due the fact that I lost motivation to contiune working on this project.